Punk rock in California: Queercore

-San Francisco and Los Angeles were major centers for both gay and punk subcultures, and there has long been crossover between them, with bands such as MDC featuring openly-gay frontpersons.
+San Francisco and Los Angeles were major centers for both gay and punk subcultures, and there has long been crossover between them, with bands such as Nervous Gender and MDC featuring openly gay or bisexual frontpersons.
 When the queercore scene emerged in the early 1990s, California cities were major hubs of this emerging subculture.
 Pansy Division, a defining band in the queercore scene, hailed from San Francisco.
 In Los Angeles, Extra Fancy was one of the first post-alternative punk rock bands to be led by an openly gay individual, Brian Grillo.
 Grillo's intimidating look went against the stereotypical image of a gay male and was supposed to depict a radical homosexual enraged against machismo.
 Vaginal "Creme" Davis was an African American artist from Watts that emerged from the queercore scene in Los Angeles.
 Davis became well known for challenging the mainstream view of the gay community.
 He called it the "ultimate conformist culture" and said, "I never fit into the mainstream gay world and never will."
 Davis performed in drag and began a band with Alice Bags where its members dressed up as teenage Latinas.